robertorcosta/azure-docs.pt-br/articles/cosmos-db/sql-query-is-object.md

 ---
-title: IS_OBJECT na linguagem de consulta Azure Cosmos DB
+title: IS_OBJECT no idioma de consulta do Azure Cosmos DB
 description: Saiba mais sobre a função do sistema SQL IS_OBJECT no Azure Cosmos DB.
 author: ginamr
 ms.service: cosmos-db